gokul180288/R/README.md

 # R
-Time Series Forecasting in R
+Scripts for time series Forecasting in R